Logius-standaarden/OAuth-NL-profiel/NL GOV Assurance profile for OAuth 2.0.md

 ## Context
 ### Resource Server
 The service is provided by a public/governmental organization.
-Assumed is the Resource Server is known (by the Authorization Server) prior to actual authentication/authorization of the User.
+Assumed is the Resource Server is known (by the Authorization Server) prior to actual authorization of the User.
 A Resource Server is assumed to posses a means for identification of the Resource Server and/or encrypted information, optionally by using a PKI certificate.
 Furthermore, a Resource Server is assumed to be provided over HTTP using TLS, other protocols are out of scope for this profile.

-### Authorization / Authentication Server
+### Authorization Server
 An Authorization Server is available, operated by either an independent trusted third-party or the service provider itself.
 Only a single Authorization Server is in use.
 The Authorization Server is trusted by the Resource Server.
-The Authorization Server can identify and authenticate the User.
+The Authorization Server can identify and authorize the User.
 In case the User has no direct relationship to the Authorization Server, it can forward the User to an IDP trusted by both the Authorization Server as well as the User.
-Alternatively, the Authorization Server can identify and authenticate the User and is trusted by that User.
+Alternatively, the Authorization Server can otherwise identify and authorize the User and is trusted by that User.

 ### Client